 Insurers are required to act in good faith, and that includes processing legitimate claims in a timely and fair manner.
 When an insurance company fails to live up to their end of the contract, they are considered in breach of their duty as well as the insurance contract.
 As such, they are civilly and possibly criminally liable.
 Policyholders have the right under civil law to sue the insurer for insurance bad faith, but it is not at all easy.
 They will need the expertise of a lawyer with a thorough knowledge of the way insurance works and the language of insurance policies to bring it off successfully.

 Workplace injuries are undesirable from any perspective.
 The worker suffers pain and is unable to work, and the employer suffers loss of productivity and profit.
-Fortunately in the U.S., workers’ compensation can help somewhat in alleviating the effects of workplace injury.
-It should be noted though that it is not always easy to make a successful workers’ compensation claim because insurance companies tend to avoid making payouts.
+According to the website of Yearout & Traylor, P.C., workers’ compensation can help somewhat in alleviating the effects of workplace injury.
+This is a form of insurance that employers are required to take out in the event of a worker injury.
+It protects them from lawsuits and helps employees recover from being hurt, so it should be a win-win situation for everyone, except the insurance company.
+It should be noted that it is not always easy to make a successful workers’ compensation claim because insurance companies tend to avoid making payouts.
 An experienced workers’ compensation lawyer can make the process go much smoother, so if a workplace injury is bad enough to have a serious impact on your income, you should consider hiring one to get your workers’ compensation benefits as soon as possible.

 However, an ounce of prevention is worth more than a pound of cure.
 As explained in an article on the WorkSTEPS website, determining the functional capabilities of a prospective employee before hiring can minimize the number of work days lost to injury or illness.
 For example, an employee with asthma will definitely not be eligible to work in construction.